saumik13/SecretPage/README.md

 # SecretPage
 > Learning Authentication using PassportJS
-* For this Authentication tutorial (in first person :}), you need a basic knowledge of NodeJS and Express.
+* For this Authentication tutorial, you need a basic knowledge of NodeJS and Express.
 * The packages that you need for authorization are:
   * express
   * mongoose